 Elizabeth Blackwell (1821-1910)

-Elizabeth Blackwell was the first woman in America to receive her medical degree.
-She served as a pioneer for women in the medical profession and promoted the education of women in the medical profession through lectures and by opening her own medical college for women.
+The first woman in America to receive a medical degree, Elizabeth Blackwell championed the participation of women in the medical profession and ultimately opened her own medical college for women.

-Just a year after the college’s opening, however, Elizabeth Blackwell again left the institution for her sister to manage, while she returned permanently to England.
-There, she built a successful London practice and, in 1875, became a professor of gynecology at the new London School of Medicine for Women.
-She also helped found the National Health Society and published several books; her autobiography, which reads like a novel, has the rather dull title of Pioneer Work in Opening the Medical Profession to Women (1895).
+In 1868, Blackwell opened a medical college in New York City.
+A year later, she placed her sister in charge and returned permanently to London, where in 1875, she became a professor of gynecology at the new London School of Medicine for Women.
+She also helped found the National Health Society and published several books, including an autobiography, Pioneer Work in Opening the Medical Profession to Women (1895).

 - Blackwell, Elizabeth.
 Pioneer Work in Opening the Medical Profession to Women: Autobiographical Sketches by Dr. Elizabeth Blackwell.
 London: Longmans, Green, and Co., 1895.

 - Kline, Nancy.
 Elizabeth Blackwell: A Doctor's Triumph.
 Berkeley: Conari Press, 1997.